St. Mary's Cathedral, Tallinn: History

 The church suffered considerable damage in the great fire of 1684 when the entire wooden furnishings were destroyed.
-Some vaults collapsed and many stone-carved details were severely damaged – especially in the chancel.
+Some vaults collapsed and many stone-carved details were severely damaged – especially in the apse.

 In 1686, after the fire, the church was practically rebuilt to restore it to its previous state.
 The new pulpit with figures of the apostles (1686) and the altarpiece (1696) were made by the Estonian sculptor and carver Christian Ackermann.
+Paintings were added by Ernst Wilhelm Londicer.

 The Dome Church's exterior dates from the 15th century, the spire dates from the 18th century.
 Most of the church's furnishings go back to the 17th and 18th centuries.
 From 1778 to 1779, a new baroque spire was built in the western part of the nave.

 One should also mention the numerous different kinds of tombstones from the 13th–18th centuries, the stone-carved sarcophagi from the 17th century, also the altar and chancel, chandeliers, numerous coats of arms from the 17th–20th centuries.
 Two of the church's four bells date back to 17th century, two date to the 18th century.
 The organ was made in 1914.